On this page

 The same application form is used to apply for either RV-RMF or RVIF funding.
 Sustainability Victoria will assess which fund your project is most aligned to.
 RV-RMF applications will be assessed in consultation with the Australian Government.

 Thursday 25 March 2021

 Successful projects will be announced as soon as possible after evaluation and assessment.

 Note: these dates may change.

 The Recycling Victoria - Recycling Modernisation Fund (RV-RMF) supports infrastructure projects that address specific waste materials impacted by the national waste export bans:

 If your application is eligible for RV-RMF, it will be subject to consideration for Australian Government funding.
+See section 4.2 on RMF for more detail.
 If your application is not successful for funding through the Australian Government, SV will assess your application under the Recycling Victoria Infrastructure Fund – Materials stream (round 2).

 The Recycling Victoria Infrastructure Fund (RVIF) – Materials stream (Round 2) supports infrastructure projects that increase capacity and improve the recovery of the materials listed below: